Rajesh Mangrulkar 2021

 Biography

 Dr. Mangrulkar’s work focuses on organizational leadership and innovation, transforming education at scale to advance the social good.
-In 2021, he was charged by the University of Michigan Provost’s Office and Health Sciences Deans with building an innovation community of practice across three campuses to transform education so that health improves.
-He holds three roles to help foster this vision: (1) Director of UM’s Center for Inter-Professional Education, (2) Faculty-in-Residence at UM’s Center for Academic Innovation, and (3) Founder and Executive Director of RISE, a health sciences education innovation initiative at Michigan Medicine.
+In 2021, he was charged by the University of Michigan Provost’s Office and Health Sciences Council of deans (HSC) with building an innovation community of practice across three campuses to transform education so that health improves.
+He holds two roles to help foster this goal: (1) Director of U-M’s Center for Interprofessional Education, and (2) Executive Director of RISE, a health sciences education innovation initiative that he founded at Michigan Medicine.

 Web Sites